DHTMLX/docs-diagram/docs/api/editor/autoplacement_property.md

 ### Description

-@short: Optional, an object with configuration settings for auto-placement of shapes
+@short: Optional.
+An object with configuration settings for auto-placement of shapes

 ### Usage